Jackeyxie/BgpEvpnCoreMonitor/README.md

 # BgpEvpnCoreMonitor
 An Arista EOS SDK Agent that Monitors the Status of BGP EVPN peers, and enables/disables ESI interfaces depending on the status of the said BGP EVPN Peers.
-The Figure below details this behaviour.
+Figure 1 below details this behaviour.

 <img src="BgpEvpnCoreMonitor-Overview.jpg" alt="Drawing"  height="300" width="750">
                Figure 1: Overview of the failure case the BgpEvpnCoreMonitor agent addresses